jessepav/lacygoill-wiki-backup/vim/qf.md

 Search for `\C\<get(` in this file and in all our notes/plugins/...

-You  may find  a lot  of matches,  but don't  worry (`:Cfilter!  -vendor`) removes a lot of them.
+You might find a lot of matches, but don't worry (`:Cfilter! -vendor`) removes a lot of them.

 ## ?